-- Functional literacy - The functional literacy means that you become functional within the society.
+- Functio - The functional literacy means that you become functional within the society.
 In other words, a person is not dependent on reading the letter or writing something.
-It is an advanced level. - Multiple literacy - Further advanced level of literacy is multiple literacy.
+It is an advanced level. - Multi - Further advanced level of literacy is multiple literacy.
 When one can become able to distinguish between different words of similar meanings.
 As there is a very minute difference in the synonyms of the words, if a person can distinguish those words then it is multiple literacy.

-Topic 83 Literacy and Education
+Topic 83 Literacy and

-Literacy and Education
+Education Literacy and

+Education